 According to the American Heart Association’s heart healthy guidelines, a heart healthy diet consists of “non-tropical vegetable oils”.
 This leaves coconut and coconut oil out of the picture due to the high saturated fat content.
 You can view the brief list of guidelines on my Home Page.

-I am not sure if the original recipe uses fresh unsweetened strawberries and pineapple however that’s what I used here.
-Although not listed in the nutritional information, it gives a great nutrient boost of vitamin C for you.
+I am not sure if the original recipe uses fresh, unsweetened strawberries and pineapple however that’s what I use here.
+Although not listed in the nutritional information, it gives a great nutrient boost of vitamin C.

-In place of the white chocolate, I substituted Jell-O brand white chocolate instant pudding powder.
+In place of the white chocolate, I substitute Jell-O brand white chocolate instant pudding powder.
 Adding about a tablespoon of the dry powder helped give it that decadent white chocolate taste without the added fat of the cocoa butter.
-And to top it off, I added a small amount of vanilla extract and about 1/2 a cup of ice cubes to make it extra frosty.
+And to top it off, I add a small amount of vanilla extract and 1/2 a cup of ice cubes to make it extra frosty.
 Voila!

 (Heart Healthy) Tropical Smoothie Bahama Mama Recipe